theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/transferring-data-packets-with-readtable-class.md

 ---
 layout: page
-title: Transferring data packets with ReadTable class
+title: Transferring data packets with ReadTable
 description: Transferring data packets with ReadTable class
 permalink: /:collection/:path
 weight: 6
 ---

-This article shows how to use the data packaging mechanism of the the *ReadTable* class.
+This sample shows how to use the data packaging mechanism of the *ReadTable* class.

 ### About